adriancdperu/maggie-server/README.md

 Contributing
 ------------

+Insiders: Create a branch (e.g. feature/controller/cpanel_login), commit to the branch, then push the branch to maggie-server's repo and request a pull-request.

-Fork the repo and send a pull request of your new feature / branch.
+Outsiders: Fork the repo and send a pull request of your new feature / branch.
 If you add a considerable amount of code, please include a test.
 OOP and Design Patterns if possible.

 Install